 Hinowa is already on the case, says Shane Paver, with advanced plans to deliver bi-energy models across the Lightlift range, combining petrol or diesel engines with rechargeable lithium battery motors.

-He added: “Government regulators are setting ever-tighter emission standards, especially in inner city areas, and construction companies want to reduce their carbon footprints.
+He added: “Regulators are setting ever-tighter emission standards, especially in inner city areas, and companies want to reduce their carbon footprints.
 This makes the case for bi-energy platforms compelling and Hinowa is already satisfying that demand.”